×

 When all parental responsibilities are given to one parent, they will hold the right to make vital decisions for the child.
 On the other hand, both parents will make a joint decision after consulting each other when they are allocated joint parental responsibilities.

-At Waple & Houk Family law, we are well versed in LGBT parental issues.
+At Waple & Houk, PLLC, we are well versed in LGBT parental issues.
 Whether you have sole or joint parental responsibilities, we can help protect your right to make those vital decisions.

 What Are My LGBT Rights in North Carolina?